F5Networks/f5-ci-docs/usage-marathon-poc.rst

 You can scale the number of web servers up or down via the Marathon UI.

-.. tip:: The Marathon UI URL is available in [DOCKER_OUTPUTS:MarathonUI]).

 To scale the number of web services to two:

 #.
 Click on :guilabel:`frontend-server` in the :guilabel:`Applications` panel.
 #.
-Choose the number of instances using the :guilabel`Scale Application` button.
+Click :guilabel:`Scale Application`.
+#.
+Enter "2" in the instances window.
+#.
+Click :guilabel:`SCale Application`.

-Once you have scaled up the number of web servers, check the **mesos** partition on the BIG-IP.
-The f5-lb-marathon app adjusts the number of pool members on the virtual server accordingly.
+Once the status of the second instance changes to "Started", check the **mesos** partition on the BIG-IP.
+The f5-lb-marathon app has added another pool member on the virtual server for the second instance.

 Launch a service with an iApp